Goats milk for dogs can be a nice treat for your dog, if they enjoy the taste.

 None of these things are toxic to dogs, or likely to cause them harm, if dogs drink goat’s milk.

-Since the main component of goat’s milk is water, the obvious benefit it can provide for dogs is hydration.
+Since the main part of goat’s milk is water, the main benefit it provides for dogs is hydration.

 They can also use the fat as an energy source and the protein to build muscle.

 Calcium is vital for maintaining healthy bones.
 And, the other minerals also have important roles to play in dogs’ bodies.